ericcornelissen/svgo-action/docs/inputs.md

 | -------------- | ------------- |
 | `svgo-version` | `2`           |

-The `svgo-version` input allows you to specify the major version of [SVGO] that you want to use.
-This can be either `1` for the latest v1.x.x release or `2` for the latest v2.x.x release.
+The `svgo-version` input allows you to specify the version of [SVGO] that you want to use.
+This can be either `1` for the latest v1 release, `2` for the latest v2 release, or the string `"project"` for the version of SVGO installed for your project.

 If `svgo-version` is `2` you must have a JavaScript-based SVGO config file.
 If `svgo-version` is `1` you must have a [YAML]-based SVGO config file.
 You can